Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/raw-audio.md

 3. Play audio from a stream.

     Read audio data from the stream and write it to the internal output buffer using the `Write()` method of the `Tizen.Multimedia.AudioPlayback` class.
-Playback begins when the internal output buffer starts receiving the audio data.
+Playback begins when the internal output buffer starts receiving the audio data:

     ```csharp
     Stream stream;